Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Experimental Results

 Considering the instances \qm{2x3g$ns$}, resulting from shrinking the $2\times3$ grid, observed deviations are typically less than for the artificial instances a - f.
 This further motivates the use of QAOA with parameters \eqref{eq:params}, when combined with shrinking as investigated in the next section.

-The large instances with 100 vertices could not be executed on real hardware (\qm{-} in Table~\ref{tab:param_pred}).
-Still, we observe a good performance of the parameter estimate in the numerical simulation, indicating a high scalability of the proposed method.
+The large instances with 100 vertices could not be executed on real hardware (\qm{-} in Table~\ref{tab:param_pred}). \tb{Still, we can evaluate~\eqref{eq:expth} numerically.} We observe a good performance of the parameter estimate in the numerical simulations \tb{for all large instances with a maximum deviation of 1 \%.} \tb{Although the estimate seems to become slightly worse with increasing density, } these results indicate a high scalability of the proposed method.

 To further illustrate the differences between ideal simulation and real experiment, $F(\gamma,\beta)$ and $\langle C \rangle (\gamma,\beta)$ are visualized in Fig.~\ref{fig:pred}.
 Although not being exactly identical, the data from the experiment qualitatively follows the simulation.
 It is worth noting, that the absolute values in the experiment are usually smaller than in the simulation.
 The observed differences between simulation and experiment are due to noise effects in quantum hardware.
 Analogue figures for other instances appear in Appendix \ref{app:exp_param}.